KateMcGuane/magkapares/README.md

 ### Acknowledgements

-  - To Sarah, thank you so much for your time, energy and commitment to helping me understand a bit better, and helping me set up my VS Code workspace.
-I am positive that all those growing pains will pay off in the near future.
+  - To Sarah, thank you so much for your time, energy and commitment to my learning.
   - Thank you to my mentor, Juliia, who managed to fit a super-human amount into our sessions.
 Your guidance, patience and empathy kept me going.
   - Thank you to my partner Mikhail, for your support and nourishing meals.
   ---